JorgeDuranAlcala/404-page/README.md

-This is a 404 page that I created as a solution for a challenge from challenge.io, I enjoyed every single moment working on this project specially by improving my knowledges in css grid and responsive design. really recomended You can see a demon [Here](https://jorgeduranalcala.github.io/404-page/)
+This is a 404 page that I created as a solution for a challenge from challenge.io, I enjoyed every single moment working on this project specially by improving my knowledges in css grid and responsive design. really recomended You can see a demo [Here](https://jorgeduranalcala.github.io/404-page/)

 ### Built With